stormpath/stormpath-sdk-node/docs/JSDOC.md

 libraries for the server and the browser.

-If you're using Express.js, you'll want to install [express-stormpath][] in your server.
-This will provide the endpoints that can be used by your front-end for authentication and authorization.
+If you're using Express.js, you'll want to install [express-stormpath][] in your server, that library will attach endpoints that can be used by your front-end for authentication and authorization.
 On the front-end you will want to use one of our front-end libraries to complete the integration: